samuel-hunter/noded/README.md

 	// forever
 	$chr <- %in;
 	%out <- $chr;

+    // You could also wire them up directly via:
+    //   %out <- %in;
 }

 // The special node `io` has a port `in` which will read from the